A Guide To The Average Payout For A Back Injury At Work Claim

 • Photographs of the accident scene.

-• The contact details of any eyewitnesses so that they could provide a statement at a later date.
+• The contact details of any eyewitnesses so that they could provide a statement at a future date.

 • Evidence of any financial losses you have suffered due to your injuries.
 For example, if you required time off work, this could have resulted in lost earnings.
 Your payslips could be used as proof of these losses.

-Additionally, if you decide to work with a solicitor for your claim, they could assist you with gathering this evidence as part of their services.
+Additionally, if you decide to have the support of a solicitor for your claim, they could assist you with gathering this evidence as part of their services.

-Contact our advisors today if you have any questions, such as, ‘What is the average payout for a back injury at work?’
-They may also connect you with one of our solicitors who could represent you in your claim, provided you have a valid case.
+Contact our team of advisors today if you have any questions, such as, ‘What is the average payout for a back injury at work?’
+They may also put you in touch with one of our solicitors who could represent you in your claim, provided you have a valid case.

 A construction worker holding their lower back in pain.